bengfarrell/rgf-blog/content/wine.md

 a small winery may also mean a winemaker who’s still learning how to best approach the craft—nothing is a sure a bet.
 Which is why I am happy to help introduce you to ones I’ve already enjoyed!
 Hopefully, you will too.

-View my wine reviews here. [link to category search for wine, white wine, sparkling wine, rose wine, red wine, plum wine, fortified wine]
+View my wine reviews here. [link to category search for wine]